 What is the right consistency of sabji

 Generally, it depends on you.
 Some people like thick gravy of sabji whereas some like the thin gravy of sabji.
 And I like the thin consistency of sabji.
 As I soak my pakodis in the gravy of sabji.
-So, thin consistency of sabji required otherwise, pakodis will not soak in it.
+So, the thin consistency of sabji is required otherwise, pakodis will not soak in it.

 But if you want to have only pooris with sabji then you can make a thick gravy.
 As it will be easy to have it.

 In India, people like to have tari ki sabji(sabji with gravy) as it fills the stomach easily.
 And it satisfies the hunger.
 But I noticed the strange thing.
-When I was the kid I used to eat dry sabjis a lot.
+When I was a kid I used to eat dry sabjis a lot.
 And I liked it.
 But nowadays I like to have tari ki sabji(sabji with gravy) at least one time a day.
 I love it too much.

 I noticed that people age more than 30 prefer tari ki sabji(sabji with gravy) more than the dry one.
 And older people love the tari ki sabji more.

 It is just my observation.
-Tell me in the comments which kind of sabji do you like gravy one or a dry one?
+Tell me in the comments which kind of sabji do you like gravy or a dry one?